 Cost of living

-－Hong Kong is the one of the most expensive place in the world.
-Rent pushes up cost of living significantly – but if you choose your new home wisely, you can still live an excellent life on an average teacher salary.
+- Hong Kong is one of the most expensive places in the world.
+Rent pushes up the cost of living significantly – but if you choose your new home wisely, you can still live an excellent life on an average teacher salary.

-Between 6,000 HKD and 10,500 HKD per month along with one month of rent as a deposit should you chose dorm living.
+Between 6,000 HKD and 10,500 HKD per month along with one month of rent as a deposit should you choose dorm living?
 In some cases, three months of rent is required upfront with a deposit should you wish to find your own apartment.

 You can get to most places efficiently on the MTR (subway).
 There are also heaps of buses and bus routes, so you can get to some remote locations as well.
-Then you have the option of the trains, mini vans, coaches, ferries, taxis etc.
+Then you have the option of trains, minivans, coaches, ferries, taxis, etc.

 As shops and food choices are often open until late, there are a lot of nightlife options, including lots of bars and clubs to choose from.
 Public safety in Hong Kong is mostly pretty good.
 There are street violence and mugging around like most cities, but they are not as widespread in Hong Kong as a whole.